Moesif/moesif-nodejs/README.md

 2) `getSessionToken`

-Type: `(Request, Response) => String` getSessionToken a function that takes express `req` and `res` arguments and returns a session Token.
+Type: `(Request, Response) => String` getSessionToken a function that takes express `req` and `res` arguments and returns a session token (i.e. such as an API key).

 ```javascript
 options.getSessionToken = function (req, res) {